 It so happened on Dia de Reyes that I enter the Oasis and there at the bar is an older woman.
 I learned later that her name is Mo.

 Mo has a time-worn face and appears to be disheveled.
 In fact she later told me that she knows she looks this way but doesn’t care.
 It turns out that Mo is about my age which surprised me since I thought her to be considerably older!

 Mo spied me and grabbed a bar stool and said that it was reserved for me as I sat down.
 Contrary to what I would ordinarily do, I ordered a cappuccino from Jimmy who Mo introduces as the barkeeper.

 Engaging me in small talk, Mo asked if I liked the procession through town last evening.
 Before long she was telling me her story about being from Brighton and having been a ballet dancer married to an astrophysicist.
 She loved to hike.

 Around 1974 she was traveling to Nepal by way of Istanbul to hike in the Himalayas.
 She stopped en route at the Afghan-Pakistan border.
 She recalls playing cricket there and showing the locals a thing or two that a woman can compete along with the men.
-As her eyes welled up with emotion she recalls those times when she and her husband would stay as guests in the homes of the townspeople and how she loved them and hates what has happened there with the political and war-town battles over the past decades.
+As her eyes welled up with emotion she recalled those times when she and her husband would stay as guests in the homes of the townspeople and how she loved them.
+She hates what has happened there with the political and war-torn battles over the past decades.